udebella/blog/dev/json/java-tests-json.md

 ## Why the hell would I like to use JSON in java?

-Working with [Event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html), we often need to convert java object to send them through network or to store them to an event store.
+Working with distributed systems where you need to send messages over the network, we often need to convert java object to send them through network or to store them to an event store.
 A Simple way to do that is to use Json format.
 For example: We can manipulate this kind of json object :